 - Because it is a real asset rather than a securitized commodity, the price of a coffee plantation is likely to fluctuate less than the price of equities on a stock exchange.
 It means it is less correlated with these assets daily.
 The value of any investment might go up as well as down.

-- You can go to the farm on your own; ICF hosts “kick the trees” tours regularly.
+- You can go to the farm independently; ICF regularly hosts “kick the trees” tours.

 - Asset protection: Those attempting to seize your assets may have to go via the Panamanian legal system.
 It is not a simple task.
 It is certainly worth considering, given that we live in a litigious world.